Consequences of the Black Death: Asia

 Estimates of the demographic effect of the plague in Asia are based on population figures during the time and estimates of the disease's toll on population centers.
 The most severe outbreak of plague, in the Chinese province of Hubei in 1334, claimed up to 80% of the population.
 China had several epidemics and famines from 1200 to the 1350s and its population decreased from an estimated 125 million to 65 million in the late 14th century.

 The precise demographic effect of the disease in the Middle East is very difficult to calculate.
 Mortality was particularly high in rural areas, including significant areas of Gaza and Syria.
 Many rural people fled, leaving their fields and crops, and entire rural provinces are recorded as being totally depopulated.
 Surviving records in some cities reveal a devastating number of deaths.
 The 1348 outbreak in Gaza left an estimated 10,000 people dead, and Aleppo recorded a death rate of 500 per day during the same year.
 In Damascus, at the disease's peak in September and October 1348, a thousand deaths were recorded every day, with overall mortality estimated at between 25 and 38 percent.
 Syria had lost a total of 400,000 people when the epidemic subsided, in March 1349.
 In contrast to some higher mortality estimates in Asia and Europe, scholars such as John Fields of Trinity College, Dublin, believe the mortality rate in the Middle East to have been less than one third of the total population, with higher rates in selected areas.
+An Estimate by Dols (Princeton University, 1977), estimates a mortality rate of around 50% in Egypt and 33.3% throughout the Middle East.